Illegal construction in Italy (abuso edilizio). What are the risks?

 - extension of an existing building, but without any building permission;

 - works carried out in a different manner from the permit issued;

 - change of intended use of the property without permission, i.e. from business to residential use;

-- internal works carried out to the property without the necessary DIA notification.
+- internal works carried out to the property without the necessary CIL notification.

 Who can be held accountable for illegal construction work?

 Those who risk being prosecuted for planning violations are: